Summer School 2019: Innovation Game

 The course aims to provide knowledge of how innovative processes in interdisciplinary teams can be used to solve health challenges.
 It has a multidisciplinary focus with participants from different disciplines working together.
 The prerequisites to run projects and solve problems in multidisciplinary teams (understanding group dynamics, leadership and decision-making, etc.) will be discussed and practiced in teams on need-based challenges provided by e.g. the health care sector.
 Game design will also be used to enhance the four pillars of learning – critical thinking, communication, collaboration and creativity.
 The psychology behind changes in behaviour and attitudes will also be discussed.

 The course starts with assignments that will require one week of reading course literature, studying online material and playing games before you head to Gotland for two weeks.
+Thereafter the course ends after two days in Paris, France.
 The course combines teaching with practical teamwork, and several of the stakeholders involved in formulating challenges for the students have chosen to present them in person.

 018-471 6663, firstname.lastname@example.org